 Stomach ulcers are painful and at the very least an annoyance, either way, they can really disrupt a comfortable way of life.
 There are ways that you can relieve some of the symptoms or prevent them for that matter.
-Gut Authority is here to help Baldwin County residents learn about the best foods you can eat to help heal a stomach ulcer.
+Gut Authority is here to help Baldwin County residents learn about the best foods they can eat to help heal a peptic (stomach) ulcer and heal side effects from peptic ulcer disease.

-Other times ulcers are brought on by the long-term use of aspirin or anti-inflammatories such as ibuprofen and Aleve.
-Always use these over the counter drugs sparingly and consult your physician for alternate pain management solutions.
+Other times, ulcers in the stomach area are brought on by the long-term use of aspirin or anti-inflammatories such as ibuprofen and Aleve.
+Many people use these medications for peptic ulcer treatment, however, their use has to be managed.
+Always use these over-the-counter drugs sparingly and consult your physician for alternate pain management solutions.
+While these medications can help with peptic ulcer symptoms, diet is one of the biggest changes one can make to help their digestive system, and answers the question, “What is the fastest way to cure a stomach ulcer?”.

-Certain foods help to repair the gastrointestinal lining that erodes form long term use of anti-inflammatory drugs or bacterial infection.
+Certain foods help to repair the gastrointestinal lining that erodes from long-term use of anti-inflammatory drugs or bacterial infection.

 There are many fruits and vegetables you can indulge in while trying to keep your gut healthy.
 Cauliflower, cabbage, radishes, carrots, broccoli, and leafy greens all help to prevent aggravating symptoms.
-Common fruits that are good for healing stomach ulcers are apples, blueberries, raspberries, blackberries, strawberries, cherries, and bell peppers.
+Common fruits that are good food for ulcer relief and healing stomach ulcers are apples, blueberries, raspberries, blackberries, strawberries, cherries, and bell peppers.

 Studies have shown that these foods carry polyphenols that help either heal the stomach lining faster or kill bacteria such as H. pylori.
 Although these foods may not be a cure-all they are necessary if you want to help heal your body.
 The body has a natural way of healing itself, even more so when we do right by it and fuel it with living food.